ziyadash/my-chip8-emulator/README.md

    ```bash
    make
    ```
-## Running the emulator
+## Running the Emulator
 To run the emulator, use the following command:
   ```bash
   ./chip8_emulator <Scale> <Delay> <ROM>
 ```
 where:\
-<Scale>: The scale factor for the display window (e.g., 10 for a 640x320 window).\
+- Scale: The scale factor for the display window (e.g., 10 for a 640x320 window).
-<Delay>: The cycle delay in milliseconds, controlling the speed of emulation.\
+- Delay: The cycle delay in milliseconds, controlling the speed of emulation.
-<ROM>: The path to the CHIP-8 ROM file you want to load.
+- ROM: The path to the CHIP-8 ROM file you want to load.

 For example,
   ```bash